Bastian-Rafael/Repositorio-DeepLearning/README.md

 # DL-Repository
-Repository of all the work done in the course of Deep Learning by students of Engineering in Statistics
+Repository of all the work done in the course of Deep Learning by students of Engineering in Statistics of the USACH.